 Artist Jeremy Deller has created a large inflatable, bouncy castle replica of Stonehenge for both adults and children to jump on.
 It will be popping up in parks and spaces in London.
 Check the website for locations and dates.

 On Sunday 9 September, over 500 bandstands across the country will host free musical performances.
 Visit the Bandstand Marathon website for more details.

 Carnaval del Pueblo – Latin American festival

-Posted on 29 July 2012, in Festivals, London, Tourist Attractions and tagged Bandstand Marathon, BT London Live, Hyde Park, Marathon, Olympic tickets, Olympics 2012, time trials, Tower Bridge, Trafalgar Square, Triathlon, Victoria Park, What's On Guide.
+Posted on 29 Jul 2012, in Festivals, London, Sport, Tourist Attractions and tagged Olympics, Paralympics, What's On Guide.
 Bookmark the permalink.
 4 Comments.